drduh/macOS-Security-and-Privacy-Guide/README.md

 This guide is a collection of techniques for improving the security and privacy of [Apple silicon](https://support.apple.com/116943) Mac computers running a [currently supported](https://support.apple.com/HT201222) version of macOS. **Using Macs with Intel CPUs leaves you open to [security vulnerabilities](https://github.com/axi0mX/ipwndfu?tab%253Dreadme-ov-file#checkm8) on the hardware level that Apple can't patch**.
 [Apple silicon](https://en.wikipedia.org/wiki/Apple_silicon) Macs are considered the minimum recommendation but as a general rule, newer chips are always more secure.

-This guide is targeted to power users who wish to adopt enterprise-standard security, but is also suitable for novice users with an interest in improving their privacy and security on a Mac.
+This guide targets power users who wish to adopt enterprise-standard security, but is also suitable for novice users with an interest in improving privacy and security.

-If you're securing computers for an organization, use the [official NIST guidelines for macOS](https://github.com/usnistgov/macos_security).
+For securing computers in an organization, use the [official NIST guidelines for macOS](https://github.com/usnistgov/macos_security).

-A system is only as secure as its administrator is capable of making it.
-There is no one single technology, software, nor technique to guarantee perfect computer security; a modern operating system and computer is very complex, and requires numerous incremental changes to meaningfully improve one's security and privacy posture.
+A system's security ultimately depends on its administrator’s capabilities.
+No single technology, piece of software, or technique can guarantee perfect security.

-This guide is provided on an 'as is' basis without any warranties of any kind.
-Only **you** are responsible if you break anything or get in any sort of trouble by following this guide.
+This guide is provided "as is" - without warranties of any kind.
+You are solely responsible for any consequences of following it.

-To suggest an improvement, send a pull request or [open an issue](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues).
+To suggest a change, submit a [pull request](https://github.com/drduh/macOS-Security-and-Privacy-Guide/pulls) or open an [issue](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues).

 - [Basics](#basics)
 - [Threat modeling](#threat-modeling)